-Hypertrophy is a term used to describe one of the ways that cells, those little units that do important work in our bodies, adapt to environmental changes.
+Hypertrophy is a term used to describe one of the ways that cells, those little units that do essential work in our bodies, adapt to environmental changes.

-Environmental changes can be things like hormonal stimulation, inflammation, or an increased workload.
+Environmental changes can be hormonal stimulation, inflammation, or an increased workload.

-Examples include muscles that are enlarged due to weight training or thickening of the heart wall due to hypertension (and increased work required by the heart).
+Examples include enlarged muscles due to weight training or thickening of the heart wall due to hypertension (and increased work required by the heart).

-Although it is found less frequently in toxicological pathology than atrophy or other signs of adaptation, hypertrophy, however, can occasionally have significant consequences for the general well-being of the individual.
+Although it is found less frequently in toxicological pathology than atrophy or other signs of adaptation, hypertrophy, however, can occasionally have significant consequences for the individual’s general well-being.

 Hypertrophy is one of the ways that cells grow to adapt to changes in their environment, and it can have both favorable and unfavorable consequences.
 Healthy cells keep us alive and fit.

-For our cells to stay healthy, the environment they live in must be healthy, and the work they are expected to do must be kept within normal limits.
+For our cells to stay healthy, their environment must be healthy, and the work they are expected to do must be kept within normal limits.

-If there is a significant change in the environment, the cells will try to adapt to the situation so that they can continue working.
+If there is a significant change in the environment, the cells will try to adapt to the situation to continue working.

 One of the methods cells use to adapt is through the process of hypertrophy.

-If a cell increases in size beyond what is normal for that cell, then we can say that the cell has undergone the process of hypertrophy.
+If a cell increases in size beyond what is typical for that cell, then we can say that the cell has undergone the process of hypertrophy.

-Whenever you look hyper in a word, think of the words “excessive” or “overhead,” this in conjunction with troph, which refers to stimulation of nutrition, hormones, or other growth factors, thus hypertrophy is refers to a cell that has grown larger than normal.
+Whenever you look hyper in a word, think of the words “excessive” or “overhead” in conjunction with trophy, which refers to stimulating nutrition, hormones, or other growth factors.
+Thus hypertrophy refers to a cell that has grown larger than usual.

-It is the result of an increase in the synthesis of structural constituents of cells, not simply an accumulation of water or storage products such as glycogen or lipids.
+It results from an increase in the synthesis of structural constituents of cells, not simply an accumulation of water or storage products such as glycogen or lipids.

-Cells have small organelles within them that are the internal machinery of the cell.
+Cells have tiny organelles within them that are the internal machinery of the cell.

-As the cell grows in size, some of these organelles will increase in number to support the activities of a larger cell.
+As the cell grows in size, some of these organelles will increase in number to support the activities of a larger enclosure.

-The endoplasmic reticulum will increase to support the cell’s manufacturing processes, and the proteins in the plasma membrane will increase in number as the cell hypertrophies.
+The endoplasmic reticulum will increase to support the cell’s manufacturing processes, and the proteins in the plasma membrane will increase as the cell hypertrophies.